ExaWorks/job-api-spec/specification.md

 ### Appendix D - Naming

-The Portable Submission Interface for Jobs (J/PSI) is named after the [J/ψ meson](https://en.wikipedia.org/wiki/J/psi_meson).
-It is pronounced like "Jay-Sigh" (or ˈdʒeɪ ˈsaɪ if you know [IPA](https://en.wikipedia.org/wiki/Help:IPA/English)).
+The Portable Submission Interface for Jobs (PSI/J) is named after the [J/ψ meson](https://en.wikipedia.org/wiki/J/psi_meson).
+It is pronounced like "Sigh-Jay" (or ˈdʒeɪ ˈsaɪ in [IPA](https://en.wikipedia.org/wiki/Help:IPA/English)).